Short Answer: Retention Interviews Work When Employees Can Tell the Truth

 2. Adapt in Real Time

-A retention interview is not a survey with a human reading the questions aloud.
+A retention interview is not a static form with a human reading the questions aloud.
 The best practices involve following the thread the employee opens.
 If they mention feeling overlooked for a project, the next question should explore that — not pivot to "How do you feel about your compensation?"

 Adaptive, individual conversations capture what matters to each person, not what the organization assumed would matter.
 This is the difference between live data and declarative data: one reflects what someone thinks right now, the other reflects what a form allowed them to express.